Plate of smoked meats.

 • Carlton

-If all-you-can-eat wagyu beef sounds like a good time to you, make a beeline for Lygon Street the next time hunger strikes.
+If all-you-can-eat Wagyu beef sounds like a good time to you, make a beeline for Lygon Street the next time hunger strikes.
 You’ll have to weave your way around the hustling restaurant hosts lining the strip, of course.
-But once you catch the aromas of Shinbashi’s smoky BBQ on your nose, you’ll be glad you made the journey.
+But once you catch the aromas of Shinbashi’s smoky barbecue on your nose, you’ll be glad you made the journey.
 From Monday to Wednesday, you can get an all-you-can-eat DIY Japanese grill extravaganza, premium cuts included.

 After some cheap eats around Melbourne?